audiserg/can-hack-lib/docs/en/README.md

 All incoming frames are sent after successful receiving, optional with time stamp.

 No polling is needed.
 They will be sent in the following format:

-11 Bit ID Frame
+11 bit ID Frame
 ```
 tiiiLDDDDDDDDDDDDDDDD[ssss][CR]
 ```

-11 Bit ID Remote Frame
+11 bit ID Remote Frame
 ```
 riiiL[ssss][CR]
 ```

-29 Bit ID Frame
+29 bit ID Frame
 ```
 TiiiiiiiiLDDDDDDDDDDDDDDDD[ssss][CR]
 ```

-29 Bit ID RemoteFrame
+29 bit ID Remote Frame
 ```
 RiiiiiiiiL[ssss][CR]
 ```